 - Fun events

-The revenue model of these startups is pretty simple.
+The revenue model of the coworking space providing companies is pretty simple.
 They either earn through subscription fees or by charging according to the time.
-The rates depend on amenities being provided and location of this office.
-Typically in such place entrepreneurs or freelancers get an opportunity to interact with other independent professionals like writers, app developers etc..
+The rates depend on amenities being provided and location.

 Currently, the office spaces are experiencing double digit growth and these coworking platforms prove to be an efficient solution.
-The cities with the highest demand for such shared work spaces are Gurgaon, Mumbai, Bangalore and Hyderabad, cities which are seeing an exponential rise in tech and internet based startups.
+The cities with the highest demand for such shared work spaces are Gurugram, Mumbai, Bangalore and Hyderabad, as these are the cities which are seeing an exponential rise in tech and internet based startups.

 This industry has caught eye of many investors.
 Many foreign giants like Wework are also expanding their footprint in our country, reason, youth taking up entrepreneurship as their career option.
 Pacing their growth into tier-2 and tier-3 cities will be utmost important, because cities like Ahmedabad, Pune, Vijayawada etc. are slowly turning themselves into startup hubs.

-Combining coworking platforms and incubation centers is next big thing, where people can find investments, colleagues and a healthy environment all together at one place.
+Combining coworking platforms and incubation centers is the next big thing, where people can find investments, colleagues and a healthy environment all together at one place.
 Currently, a coworking space either leases or opens itself in some cafe’s, so with more deeper penetration with more affordable prices, people might slowly drift towards these modern workplaces.
-Currently, valued at around $1 Billion, the valuation might grow to $ 7-8 Billion by 2022, for this workspace sector.
+Currently, valued at around $1 Billion, the valuation might grow to $ 7-8 Billion by 2022, for this workspace sector in India.